dzhu8/20.440-Pset-4/README.md

 ```
 python src\\inCITE_analysis.py
 ```
+**NOTE**: there is a chance this error may result on running this command:
+OSError: Unable to open file (file signature not found)

+This means that the .h5ad file was corrupted on download (this can also be seen if the size of the downloaded file is much smaller than its actual size of ~1.5 GB).
+In this case, separately download `inCITE.h5ad` from `data` in this repository and manually move it from the Downloads folder to the location of the other downloaded files.
+After that, run the above command again.

 This Python file will generate three figures, each of them UMAP representations of the scRNA-seq data: one is generated before pre-processing steps, one is generated after pre-processing but before batch correction, and the final is generated after batch correction.